rileythomp/github-favs/README.md

 Then go to localhost:2020.

-Done as part of Shopify Fall 2018 coding challenge.
+Done as part of a Fall 2018 coding challenge.